Synthetic data versus data masking

-Should we use synthetic test data or masked test data?
+Should we use synthetic data or data masking?
 We are all searching for the answer to this question.
 But why is this question relevant?
 There’s only one real reason: privacy regulations!
-This can be the GDPR or any other privacy regulation.
+This can be GDPR, PCI, HIPAA or any other privacy regulation.
 We want to know which of these technologies is workable.
 Because if there weren’t any privacy regulations we’d probably still use full size copies of production databases.

 The impact of privacy regulations on the software quality process